FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/main_settings.automatic_updates_enabled.md

-Enable or disable automatic profile updates.
-Currently only printer profiles have automatic capabilities.
-When this setting is enabled, printer profiles will be updated when they meet the following criteria:

-1. Make and model needs to be selected.
-Selecting 'Other' will prevent automatic updates.
-2. The printer profile needs to have automatic updates enabled as well.

-Automatic printer profile updates will not affect your slicer settings.
+Octolapse can automatically update any profiles that have been imported from the profile repository.
+Customized profiles cannot be updated.

+When this setting is enabled, Octolapse will periodically check for profile updates form the repository.
+You will be notified when there are new updates available.
+Alternatively, you can check for updates manually in the main settings page (gear icon in the octolapse tab).